South Korean President Lee to meet with Trump in Washington on Monday

 Whereas South Korea and Japan competed to curry favor with the U.S. for decades, the Trump administration has now flipped the script, prompting the two neighbors to compare notes on how to deal with the risks posed by the U.S.

-"We've experienced occasions when the U.S. had to lead the way for trilateral cooperation because the relationship between South Korea and Japan had soured," South Korea's National Security Advisor Wi Sung-lac explained.
+"We've experienced occasions when the U.S. had to lead the way for trilateral cooperation because the relationship between South Korea and Japan had soured," Wi Sung-lac, South Korea's national security adviser, explained.

 "This time, South Korea and Japan lead the trilateral ties," Wi told reporters in Tokyo.